praesurapak/Amazon-salary-employment_longevity/README.md

 # Amazon's Human Resources: Sensitivity Analysis of Employee's Salary & Employment Longevity

-This project is a final project of BUS-G 492: Predictive Analytics Business Strategy at Kelley School of Business
+This project is a final project of BUS-G 492: Predictive Analytics Business Strategy at Kelley School of Business (Fall 2021)

 Project by: Prae Kongchan